What Are FHA Multifamily Loans And Who Is Eligible?

-As with any mortgage, the first things a lender is going to look at in determining your income are W-2s, 1099s and tax returns.
+As with any mortgage, the first items a lender will look at in determining your income are W-2s, 1099s and tax returns.
 However, you'll also have a special appraisal done when you're using rental income to qualify called a 1025.
 In addition to valuing the property, the appraiser will place a fair market rental value on the units.

-One special note for 3- or 4-unit properties is that they have to generate income equal to or greater than the monthly mortgage payment (including principal, interest, taxes and homeowners insurance) after a 25% deduction designed to account for the time when the property might be under maintenance or you need to find a new tenant.
+One special note for three- or four-unit properties is that they have to generate income equal to or greater than the monthly mortgage payment (including principal, interest, taxes and homeowners insurance) after a 25% deduction designed to account for the time when the property might be under maintenance or you need to find a new tenant.

 You need a median FICO® credit score of at least 580 in order to qualify for an FHA loan.
-The higher your credit score is, the better because it can mean better rates.
+The higher your credit score is, the better rates you’ll be offered.
 Another thing to be aware of is that lenders look at your credit history in addition to the score itself.
 As an example, if you’ve experienced a foreclosure, you have to wait 3 years before applying for a new FHA loan.